CrowdStrike/automactc/README.md

 	'.app', '.framework','.lproj','.plugin','.kext','.osax','.bundle','.driver','.wdgt'

 To override this setting, use the -R flag.
 NOTE: this produces a far higher volume of output and takes significantly more time.
-These bundle directories will be configurable in a future release.
+These bundle directories will be configurable in a future update.

 By default, the dirlist module will check codesignatures for all .app, .kext, and .osax files found.
 To prevent the dirlist module from checking any code signatures, use the -NC flag. *This argument can be used for BOTH dirlist and the autoruns modules.*